Apple Watch Series 5

 Get Apple News Directly in Your Inbox

 The Apple Watch has been a fast-growing product in the Apple ecosystem, and while each year sees iterative updates, it's growing faster than the ultra-popular iPod.
-The Apple Watch Series 5 released in fall 2019 and dominated the smartwatch sector during its one-year run before Apple Watch Series 6 replaced it.
+The Apple Watch Series 5 was released in fall 2019 and dominated the smartwatch sector during its one-year run before Apple Watch Series 6 replaced it.
 The Series 5 runs the latest watchOS.

 AppleInsider reviewed the model shortly after its release and gave it a score of 4.5 out of 5.